 But what really sticks with Rampton is how focusing on getting the smaller details of his money had a ripple effect into the bigger decisions.

 “A million dollars doesn’t just happen,” Rampton said.
 “I don’t have that type of savings in my account because I did some monumental thing, or bet my life on stock or a specific company.
 It was more the incremental changes I made day over day and then investing those small little incremental things in myself.
 They gave me options.
 And when you have options, you’ll start having a lot of options.”

 Saving $1 Million Is Possible With Time and Discipline

 Clearly, getting to $1 million is going to take quite some time if you really do try to get there through the most reliable route with regular saving and tax-advantaged retirement accounts.
 However, as these stories illustrate, getting your financial house in order and saving regularly can also create a number of other opportunities for you and your family that can lead to even more success.

 While every person’s situation is different and a certain amount of luck and/or privilege did help these people reach their goals, it’s worth noting that what they do all have in common is a commitment to cutting expenses and emphasizing saving.
 And that’s advice that’s good whether you’re grinding out a minimum wage existence or are settled with a great job and a hefty savings account to back you up.

 Photo Disclaimer: Please note photos are for illustrative purposes only.
 As a result, some of the photos might not reflect the people listed in this article.

-This article originally appeared on GOBankingRates.com: Savings Tricks From Normal People Who Are Sitting On Millions
+This article originally appeared on GOBankingRates.com: Savings Tricks From Regular People Who Are Sitting on Millions